Directorate General of Marine and Fisheries Resources Surveillance

-The Directorate General of Surveillance for Marine and Fisheries Resources (Direktorat Jenderal Pengawasan Sumber Daya Kelautan dan Perikanan - PSDKP) is a government agency under the management of the Ministry of Marine Affairs and Fisheries of the Republic of Indonesia to prevention of Illegal, unreported and unregulated fishing in Indonesian waters.
+The Directorate General of Surveillance for Marine and Fisheries Resources (Direktorat Jenderal Pengawasan Sumber Daya Kelautan dan Perikanan - PSDKP) is a government agency under the management of the Ministry of Marine Affairs and Fisheries of the Republic of Indonesia for prevention of illegal, unreported and unregulated fishing in Indonesian waters.

 Background

 Illegal, unreported and unregulated fishing activities in Indonesian waters have caused huge losses for Indonesia.

 Overfishing, overcapacity, threats to the preservation of fish resources, unfavorable fishery business climate, the weakening of the competitiveness of firms and the marginalization of fishermen are the real impact of illegal fishing and destructive fishing activities.

 Another disadvantage that can not be assessed materially but is strongly related to the national pride, is the negative image of the Indonesian nation among the international community because it is considered not able to manage marine and fishery resources properly.

 The PSDKP was formally established on 23 November 2000 according to Presidential Decree No. 165/2000.